snowplow/snowplowanalytics.com/_posts/2019-08-28-snowplow-javascript-tracker-2.11.0-released-with-gdpr-context/index.md

 There are additional advantages to doing this:

-- Upgrading tracker versions can now be managed more easily by rotating the hosted asset rather than changing client-side tracking code.
+- Upgrading tracker versions can now be managed more easily by rotating the hosted asset rather than changing client-side tracking code (where changes are non-breaking).
 - Some Adblockers designed to block third-party tracking won't allow the javascript to load from an external domain even if it's used for first party tracking - hosting on your own domain resolves this problem.

 <h2 id="updates">3.
 Updates and bug fixes</h2>